scrapy/scrapy/docs/topics/stats.rst

 Besides the basic :class:`StatsCollector` there are other Stats Collectors available in Scrapy which extend the basic Stats Collector.
 You can select which Stats Collector to use through the :setting:`STATS_CLASS` setting.
-The default Stats Collector is the :class:`MemoryStatsCollector` is used.
+The default Stats Collector used is the :class:`MemoryStatsCollector`.

 When stats are disabled (through the :setting:`STATS_ENABLED` setting) the :setting:`STATS_CLASS` setting is ignored and the :class:`DummyStatsCollector`